 The resources shared below are built from what we have learned in studying how experienced chemistry teachers do their formative assessment enactment work and what makes it effective for students in learning chemical thinking.

-Evaluating student’s written work - Coming Soon!
+Evaluating students' written work

 1. Kang, H., Windschitl, M., Stroupe, D., & Thompson, J. (2016).
 Designing, launching, and implementing high quality learning opportunities for students that advance scientific thinking.
 Journal of Research in Science Teaching, 53(9), 1316-1340.